 Amy Griffin has been an arts writer for the Albany Times Union, and other publications and has taught in the art departments of The College of Saint Rose, Purdue University, Russell Sage College, and University at Albany.
-She previously worked as image researcher and photographer in the exhibition department of the New York State Museum.
-She received an M.F.A. in Photography from Hunter College, CUNY, and a B.F.A. in Photography from the University of North Texas.
+She previously worked as image researcher and photographer in the exhibition department of the New York State Museum and at the NYC Municipal Archives.
+She received an MFA in Photography from Hunter College, CUNY, and a BFA in Photography from the University of North Texas.

 Jim Richard Wilson